luddehs/Battleships/README.md

   - "Player wins" is printed if all of the computer's ships are sunk.
   - "Computer wins" is printed if all of the player's ships are sunk.

+### Future Features
+- Add a function to quit the game during game-play.
+- Printing scores after every turn.
+- Add a "Play Again" function following completion of the game.

 ## Data Model
 The Board class applies the principles of Object-Oriented Programming throughout this project.
 It encapsulates the state and behavior of the game board, including its size, the number of ships, the player's name, and whether it belongs to the player or the computer.
 The class provides methods for printing the board's current state and allowing players to make guesses on the board.
 Additionally, it initializes the board with empty spaces and tracks guessed coordinates and ship positions.
 Overall, the Board class provides a structured way to manage and interact with the game board within the Battleship game implementation.